KAZABUILD/KAZABUILD/backend/README.md

  - `Auth/POST/reset-password` allows anyone to reset user's password, requires providing the old and new passwords, sends confirmation email.
  - `Auth/POST/confirm-reset-password` redirect endpoint that verifies password reset, never call manually, redirects to frontend.

+### User specific API calls
+ - `Users/POST/change-password` allows the user to change their own password, requires the old and new password in the body

 ### UserComment specific API calls
  - all calls take only the target id which is then assigned to the correct foreign key id by the type specified.

+### UserCommentInteraction specific API calls
+ - `UserCommentInteractions/POST/get-count` allows the user to view how many interactions a comment has

+### UserFollow specific API calls
+ - `UserFollows/POST/get-count` allows the user to view how many followers or follows a user has

 ### UserActivity specific API calls
- - `UserActivities/POST/get-views` allows the user to view how many times an activity has been performed
+ - `UserActivities/POST/get-count` allows the user to view how many times an activity has been performed

 ### Image specific API calls
  - all calls take only the target id which is then assigned to the correct foreign key id by the type specified.